What is Gift Aid?

-You need to have paid enough tax to cover the amount of tax reclaimed by all charities and community amateur sports clubs on all your donations for each tax year (6th April one year to 5th April the next).
+To qualify for Gift Aid, you need to be a UK taxpayer and have paid enough tax to cover the amount of tax reclaimed by all charities on all your donations for each tax year (6th April one year to 5th April the next).
 Apart from tax on income from a job or self-employment, other types that are acceptable are:

 - Tax deducted at source from savings interest

 - Tax on state pension and/or other pensions